Death in the desert: Migrant crackdown leaves thousands roaming Sahara

 In the desert heat, one day without water is enough to cause death from dehydration.

-Niger's border with Libya is formally closed and heavily militarised and so Algeria border has become a major destination.
+Niger's border with Libya is formally closed and heavily militarized, and so the Algeria border has become a major destination.

 No official figure is available for the number of undocumented migrants in Algeria, but some unofficial estimates put the total as high as 100,000.